rramaswamy2/csv-file-upload-spring-boot/README.md

 7) DEL /api/csv/modeldata/{id} : to delete a record by id

-for local testing the HTTP prefix for above API endpoints should be http://localhost:8080
+for local testing the HTTP prefix for above API endpoints can be http://localhost:8080 (default server.port = 8080)

 ## Run Spring Boot application